Ecumenism & Inter-Faith Dialogue

 I. Ecumenical Dialogue

-A. Overview: Ecumenical Dialogue is with other Christian groups, following the Vatican’s designation of Christian (thus Salvation Army and SDAs are Christians, Mormons are not).
+A. Overview: Ecumenical Dialogue is with other Christian groups, following the Vatican’s designation of Christian.
 Dialogue is guided by Unitatis redintegratio, Ut unum sint, and Pontifical Council for Promoting Christian Unity.

 2. To popularize the work of the Pontifical Council for Promoting Christian Unity among the local churches.

 3. To learn from each other and to correct misunderstandings through sustained theological dialogues based on approved ecumenical documents.